krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 Finally, reveal how the dog solves the mystery and conclude the story.
 Write a short story following this plan.
 Think step by step
 ```

+##### RAG

-- RAG:  Combine the model’s capability with external data sources to generate a more informed and contextually rich response
+Combine the model’s capability with external data sources to generate a more informed and contextually rich response

 ### Prompt templates